-Explorers against Extinction was pleased to support the vital work of The Ape Alliance through its 2019 campaign by shining a light on the plight of the Tapanuli orangutan – the world’s rarest great ape.
+In 2019 Explorers Against Extinction supported the vital work of The Ape Alliance by shining a light on the plight of the Tapanuli orangutan – the world’s rarest great ape.

 75% of funds raised supported vital field work in Batang Toru, Sumatra with the other 25% being donated to The Ape Alliance core fund and used as necessary in the battle to safeguard the Tapanuli.

 Who is Ape Alliance?

 The Ape Alliance, founded in 1996, is an international coalition of organisations and individuals, working for the conservation and welfare of apes and is chaired by Ian Redmond OBE.

 The Ape Alliance is integral to global partnerships in order to lobby funders, governments and help shape policies that are fair and sensible.
 These actions need to be informed by researchers on the ground, but action needs to be taken in multiple countries in order to change governments’ and companies’ minds.

 Tapanuli Orangutan and the Batang Toru ecosystem